apache/stanbol/commons/solr/README.md

 This component allows to initialize a Solr server running within the same JVM as Stanbol based on indexes provided by a directory on the local file system.
 This does not support management capabilities, but it initializes a Solr CoreContainer based on the data in the file system and registers it (including all SolrCores) with the OSGi Service Registry as described above.

 The ReferencedSolrServer uses the ManagedServiceFactory pattern.
-This means that instances are created by parsing configurations to the OSGI ConfigurationAdmin service.
+This means that instances are created by parsing configurations to the OSGi ConfigurationAdmin service.
 Practically this means that:

 * users can create instances by using the Configuration tab of the Apache Felix Web Console
 * programmers can directly use the ConfigurationAdmin service to create/update and delete configurations
-* Configurations can also parsed via the Apache Sling [OSGI installer](http://sling.apache.org/site/osgi-installer.html) framework.
+* Configurations can also parsed via the Apache Sling [OSGi installer](http://sling.apache.org/site/osgi-installer.html) framework.
 Meaning configurations can be includes within the Stanbol launchers, Bundles or copied to a directory configured for the [File Provider](http://svn.apache.org/repos/asf/sling/trunk/installer/providers/file/)

 Configurations need to include the following properties (see also section "Metadata for CoreContainer" for details about such properties)

 * **org.apache.solr.core.CoreContainer.name**: The name for the Solr Server
 * **org.apache.solr.core.CoreContainer.dir**: The path to the directory on the local file system that is used to initialize the CoreContainer
-* **service.ranking**: The OSGI service ranking used to register the CoreContainer and its SolrCores.
+* **service.ranking**: The OSGi service ranking used to register the CoreContainer and its SolrCores.
 If not specified '0' will be used as default.
 The value MUST BE an integer number.
 * **org.apache.solr.core.CoreContainer.publishREST**: Boolean switch that allows to enable/disable the publishing of the Solr RESTful API on "http://{host}:{port}/solr/{server-name}".
 Requires the "SolrServerPublishingComponent" to be active.

 **NOTE:** Keep in mind that of the RESTful API of the SolrServer is published users might use the Admin Request handler to manipulate the SolrConfiguration.
 In such cases the metadata provided by the ServiceReferences for the CoreContainer and SolrCores might get out of sync with the actual configuration of the Server.